joakimk/algotrader/README.md

     - Only use all available data for final verification to avoid tailoring algorithms to the specific historic data.
   - [ ] Backtests fuzz.
     - By changing initial conditions (like date) it can reveal if a strategy only works when run on a specific day.
-- [ ] Focused on day trading
+- [ ] Day trading
    - The market might be a bit more unreliable on lower timeframes, but at the same time it allows you to work with many different timescales down to seconds.
-   - Also allows faster feedback on what works and what does not since trades play out over the day instead of days or weeks.
+   - Gives faster feedback on what works and what does not since trades play out over the day instead of days or weeks.
-   - Another oppourtunity it opens up is parallel backtesting of multiple days at the same time.
+   - Allows for parallel backtesting of multiple days at the same time.
-   - Avoids issues with holding positions over multiple days like fees, gap up/down, leverage rebaseing (loosing 50% one day and then gaining 50% the next means you now have 75% of the original amount, e.g. `1000 * 0.5 * 1.5 = 750`), ...
+   - Avoids issues with holding positions over multiple days like fees, gap up/down, leverage rebaseing (using say 10x leverage, the underlying market goes down 5% the first day and then up 5% the next, you loose 50% the first day and then gain 50% the next means you now have 75% of the original amount, e.g. `1000 * 0.5 * 1.5 = 750`), ...
-   - Max loss per day by default since some days just don't behave like you expect, better to just wait for the next one.
+   - Using max loss per day by default since some days just don't behave like you expect, better to just wait for the next one.

-- [ ] Fixed amount positions by default.
+- [ ] Strategies
-  - This will make an account grow slower but safer since it avoids huge losses if you start going exponential in the wrong direction.
   - [ ] No magic values in strategies, everything is configurable.
     - This allows different settings per market and changing settings over time.
     - This also allows for automatically figuring out the best config (possibly by brute force testing).
   - [ ] Many strategies can be active at the same time looking at the same or different markets.
 There can be many concurrent trades but it's limited to 1 by default.
     - One possibility is selecting strategies and their settings automatically based on what's working recently.

 ## Development